vhcd/vhcd.github.io/_posts/2021-05-13-scenario-variants.md

 ![ue4_variant.png]({{site.baseurl}}/images/ue4_variant.png)

 Now that we have defined what "a variant" will be, we need to define the actual list of all the variants that we'll want to have.
+To do this, we use [Data Tables](https://docs.unrealengine.com/en-US/InteractiveExperiences/DataDriven/index.html#datatables), which are pretty much simple spreadsheets, with columns matching a... structure!
+So if we simply give the Data Table our newly created structure, we can then fill it with our variants.

 ![ue4_variants.png]({{site.baseurl}}/images/ue4_variants.png)